 - The offer and sale of the shares is not accompanied by the publication of any advertisement.

-This post is based on and expands?an answer I provided on Quora.
+This post is based on and expands upon an answer I provided on Quora.
 Q. Which company suffix to choose: “Inc.”, “Corp.”, etc?
 What are the criteria?

 Many states – notably including Delaware (General Corporation Law Section 102(a)(1)) but, under most circumstances, excluding California – require that the name of a corporation include a word or abbreviation designating corporate status.
 Those that are used commonly include Corporation (Corp.), Incorporated (Inc.) and Limited (Ltd.).